- Practice Areas

 Our Orange County church abuse lawyers are personal advocates for those profoundly injured or otherwise traumatized by individuals and institutions, we can hold the Diocese of Orange responsible for their lack of trustworthiness and pursue compensation for you in a maximum capacity if necessary.

 Whether you are a recent survivor of clergy abuse or you suffered abuse as a child, you may nonetheless be able to file a claim for rightful compensation.
 The state of California employs a flexible statute of limitations for filing civil suits relating to sexual abuse.
-This is because any abuse or resulting psychological or emotional ramifications from childhood abuse may remain hidden for an extended period of time – the effects of abuse may also not resurface until much later in life.
+This is because any abuse or resulting in psychological or emotional ramifications from childhood abuse may remain hidden for an extended period of time – the effects of abuse may also not resurface until much later in life.

 The current statute of limitations offers several different periods of time in which a person can file a lawsuit.
 Essentially, California follows an eight-year and three-year period.
 This means: